Welcome to today's edition of the Rush 24-7 podcast.

 Stop the hating.

-Let me ask you was it an act of love when the president turned the IRS loose on the Tea Party?
+Let me ask you: was it an act of love when the president turned the IRS loose on the Tea Party?

-Have you seen Catherine Engelbreak?
+Have you seen Catherine Engelbrecht?

 She's got this Tea Party group.